apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Operation
 ---------
 Upon startup or a configuration change, Traffic Router obtains keys from the keystore API in Traffic Ops which returns key signing keys (KSK) and zone signing keys (ZSK) for each delivery service that is a subdomain off the CDN's top level domain (TLD), in addition to the keys for the CDN TLD itself.
 Each key has timing information that allows Traffic Router to determine key validity (expiration, inception, and effective dates) in addition to the appropriate TTL to use for the DNSKEY record(s).
-All TTLs are configurable parameters; see the :ref:`rl-ccr-profile` documentation for more information.
+All TTLs are configurable parameters; see the :ref:`ccr-profile` documentation for more information.

 Once Traffic Router obtains the key data from the API, it converts each public key into the appropriate record types (DNSKEY, DS) to place in zones and uses the private key to sign zones.
 DNSKEY records are added to each delivery service's zone (e.g.: mydeliveryservice.cdn.kabletown.net) for every valid key that exists, in addition to the CDN TLD's zone.
 A DS record is generated from each zone's KSK and is placed in the CDN TLD's zone (e.g.: cdn.kabletown.net); the DS record for the CDN TLD must be placed in its parent zone, which is not managed by Traffic Control.